Poperinge: The town

 Poperinge is situated about 13 km (8 miles) to the west of Ypres (Ieper).
 The region is famous for growing hops and furnishes 80% of Belgian production.
 The town is home to the national hop museum and is called "hops city", hoppe stad in Dutch, a play on hoofd stad, the word for capital.
 A triennial hop festival and parade is held in the month of September.
 The local brew is known as Hommel (which means hops in the West Flanders dialect).

 The carillon in the tower of the town's oldest church, Sint-Bertinuskerk, was noted as one of the most beautiful in Flanders in medieval times.
 It was destroyed during wartime in 1677 and restored in 1781.

 Administration

-In addition to the town centre of Poperinge, the municipality also comprises the submunicipalities (so-called "deelgemeenten") of Krombeke, Proven, Reningelst, Roesbrugge-Haringe and Watou.
-The hamlets of Abele and Sint-Jan-Ter-Biezen are also located within the municipality, but they do not have the status of "deelgemeente", since they were not independent municipalities before the mergers of municipalities which took place in Belgium in the 1970s.
+In addition to the town centre of Poperinge, the municipality also comprises the submunicipalities (so-called deelgemeenten) of Krombeke, Proven, Reningelst, Roesbrugge-Haringe and Watou.
+The hamlets of Abele and Sint-Jan-Ter-Biezen are also within the municipality, but they do not have the status of deelgemeente, since they were not independent municipalities before the mergers of municipalities that took place in Belgium in the 1970s.

-Roesbrugge-Haringe actually comprises two separate villages, Roesbrugge and Haringe.
-The hamlet of Abele is located on the border with France and partially lies on French territory.
+Roesbrugge-Haringe comprises the villages of Roesbrugge and Haringe.
+The hamlet of Abele is on the border with France and partially lies on French territory.